Year-in-Review: List of Biggest Political Losers in Nigeria in 2025

 Legit.ng journalist Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues.

-FCT, Abuja- The political space in Nigeria offered so many dramas, suspense, battles, clashes, and many others in the year 2025.
+FCT, Abuja - The political space in Nigeria offered so many dramas, suspense, battles, clashes, and many others in the year 2025.

-While some won their various political battles, including elections, others failed to impress or make headway in the year 2025.
+While some won their various political battles, including elections, others failed to impress or make a headway in the year 2025.

 In this year-in-review article, Legit.ng compiled the list of the biggest political losers in Nigeria in 2025.

-List of biggest political losers in Nigeria in 2025
+Biggest political losers in Nigeria in 2025

 • Peter Obi